heb12/heb12-go/README.md

 This program is the basic code which all Heb12 software can include as a library.
 It is meant to easily centralize all of the code that is shared between the programs.
 That way each program can use this as a library, but have the platform specific code stored separately.

 These new tools are written in Go.
 This is done because Go is fast, simple, enforces good documentation, and has good support throughout different platforms.
-It can be used as the foundation for the destkop app, the mobile apps, the website back end, and (with WebAssembly) even the website front end if so desired.
+It can be used as the foundation for the desktop app, the mobile apps, the website back end, and (with WebAssembly) even the website front end if so desired.

 Some code is stored in other repositories.
 This is because those modules may specifically be useful for other programs, and it makes sense to maintain them separately. [bref](https://code.heb12.com/Heb12/bref) is an example of this.